rweekly/rweekly.org/README.md

 ### Regular R posts: submit your RSS feed

-Submit your blog RSS feed via [https://rweekly.org/submit](https://rweekly.org/submit).
+Submit your blog RSS feed by submitting a PR adding a line to [rss_feeds.csv](https://github.com/rweekly/rweekly.org/blob/gh-pages/rss_feeds.csv)
 If your blog doesn't have an RSS feed yet, look up for resources / help for doing it, it's worth it!

-https://rweekly.org/feedlist.html is the list of feeds for R Weekly Live

 What rules are there?